iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 **Procedure**

-The following example assumes a total of 6 worker nodes `k8s-worker-{0-5}`. `iomesh` is the management cluster while `iomesh-cluster-1` is the non-management cluster.
+The following example assumes a total of 6 worker nodes `k8s-worker-{0-5}`. `iomesh` is the management cluster and `iomesh-cluster-1` is the non-management cluster.

 |Cluster Name|Role|Worker Nodes|Namespace|
 |---|---|---|---|
 |`iomesh`|Management cluster| k8s-woker-{0~2} |`iomesh-system`|
 |`iomesh-cluster-1`| Independent storage pool|k8s-woker-{3~5}|` iomesh-cluster-1`|

+>_Note_:
+> For multiple cluster deployment, both custom and offline installation are suitable.
+For [online custom installation](../deploy-iomesh-cluster/install-iomesh.md#custom-installation), [install Helm and add the IOMesh Helm repository].
+For [offline installation](../deploy-iomesh-cluster/install-iomesh.md#offline-installation), download the installation package and load the IOMesh image.

 ### Deploy Management Cluster